 See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

-Dimmer switches deviate from the typical.
+They deviate from the typical.
 They can be readily adjusted or changed to meet your demands and wants by simply touching or rotating a button or knob.

 This electrical device can change the intensity of light that enters your space depending on the situation.
 Yes, there are different types of dimmer switches.
 Learning about all of these can assist you in selecting the best one for your needs.

-What Is A Dimmer Switch?
+What Is a Dimmer Switch?

-Dimmer switches can be linked to the functionalities of your smart home to customize the ambiance in your house.
+They can be linked to the functionalities of your smart home to customize the ambiance in your house.
 You can use timers or smart controllers to automatically decrease the lights at a specific time, or you can manually alter the lighting intensity.

-How Does A Dimmer Switch Work?
+How Does a Dimmer Work?

 The vast majority of the dimmer switches nowadays use electricity running through a light’s circuitry to turn the light on and off.
 Whenever this happens, the power from the light bulb gets diverted.